 What are the signs of low magnesium intake?

-Does magnesium support the nervous system?
+Is magnesium good for the nervous system?

 Yes.
 Magnesium contributes to the normal functioning of the nervous system and to normal psychological function.
+Adequate intake may help reduce feelings of stress, support emotional balance, and promote mental calm.

 Can magnesium support better sleep?